nikcbg/failsrepo/README.md

-# failsrepo
+## failsrepo

 Repo with script that always returns fails.

-1.Create new repo.

-2.Vagrantfile for VM.
+1.Vagrantfile for VM.

-3.fail.sh script taht dispalys exit 1.
+2.fail.sh script taht dispalys exit 1.

-4.test.sh script that test fail.sh.
+3.test.sh script that test fail.sh.

-5..travis.yml - script for continuous integration.
+4..travis.yml - script for continuous integration.

+5. DETAILED.md - file with how tasks have been done.

+##To DO:

-6.Add repo to travis.
+1.Add repo to travis.

-7.Test repo in travis to check if it pass or fails.
+2.Test repo in travis to check if it pass or fails.